DeepRank/3D-Vac/docs/hpc_notes.md

 - If you want to cancel a job in the queue, use `scancel [jobid]`.
 - In the batch system, the job output is written to a text file: `slurm-[jobid].out`.
 Make sure to check this file after your job has finished to see if it ran correctly.
 - After you have submitted a job, it ends up in the job queue.
 You can inspect the queue with `squeue -u [username]` or `squeue -j [jobid]`.

+### How to run efficient jobs

+The three most common reasons for a job to run inefficiently are:

+1. The file systems are not used efficiently.
+2. A number of nodes are reserved for a job, but the job is only running on one node.
+3. Only a single core is being used on each node.

+This is a waste of resources, but more importantly, it is a waste of your CPU budget, because you are paying for all the cores reserved by your job script.

+The solutions are:

+(1) If you use many/large input files, copy them from the home file system to scratch before starting your program.
+You may consider compressing them first (using tar).
+Write intermediate results only to scratch.
+If you have many/large output files, write to scratch and then copy them to the home file system.
+Again, consider compressing them first.

+(2 and 3) To use all nodes and cores, use [appropriate parallelization](https://servicedesk.surf.nl/wiki/display/WIKI/Methods+of+parallelization).
+An essential step is also to verify that your job runs on all nodes and cores the way you intended: it is easy to make a mistake and the difference in running on all cores of a node or just one may be just a single character in your job script.

+To verify that your job is using all nodes and cores, you first need the ID of your job.
+The job ID is shown when you submit a job using sbatch, or you may find it in the queue using `squeue -u [username]`.
+Then, you can use the ssh command to login to any of the nodes where your job is running `ssh [node_hostname]`.
+Once on the node, you can use the "top" unix command to show the processes running on the node and their cpu utilisation.
+The output you expect depends on the type of parallelisation you have used.
+In case you are running a multithreaded program on a 16 core node, you may expect to see a single process that is using >> 100% CPU (ideally close to 1600%, but in practice this is usually less).
+For more information on how to interpret the output, see `man top`.